c2d7fa/timespectre/README.md

     # docker run -ti -v $(pwd):/work -p 127.0.0.1:8080:80 timespectre-dev

-From inside the Docker image, follow the instructions above (under "Without Docker") to build and run Timespectre.
+From inside the Docker image, follow the instructions above (see "Without Docker") to build and run Timespectre.
 You will need to rerun `./build.sh` each time you change static resources, and `./run.sh` each time you cahnge the Elixir code.